We welcome your interest in our department and invite you to stop by when you're in the area.

 What to see

 The Department of Biology welcomes tours by school groups and other visitors.

-- Jordan Hall boasts an extensive display of paintings of birds by the Indiana artist William Zimmerman, on loan from the collection of Richard and Ruth Johnson, located in the central hallway leading to the atrium on the first floor.
+- The Biology Building boasts an extensive display of paintings of birds by the Indiana artist William Zimmerman, on loan from the collection of Richard and Ruth Johnson, located in the central hallway leading to the atrium on the first floor.

-- In the Jordan Hall atrium, visitors can browse the nearby exhibit cases housing a diverse collection of zoological specimens.
-Visitors can also see the painting entitled "Phases of Biology," by Indiana artist Rudy Pozzatti.
+- In the Biology Building atrium, visitors can browse the nearby exhibit cases housing a diverse collection of zoological specimens.
+Visitors can also see two works by Indiana artist Rudy Pozzatti—a painting entitled "Phases of Biology" and an artist's proof, "Homage to Vesalius."

-- The first floor conservatories of the Jordan Hall Greenhouse are open to the public.
-Groups of visitors are asked to arrange visits in advance by contacting John Lemon.
+- The first floor conservatories of the Biology Greenhouse are open to the public.
+Groups of visitors are asked to arrange visits in advance.

 - Teachers interested in bringing school groups to the department should contact one of our outreach coordinators.

 Indiana University offers several summer science camps for middle school and high school students, including: